AroopPandya/WDC-textbot/INSTRUCTIONS.md

         cf create-service alchemy_api free alchemy-language-service

-        **IMPORTANT:** This application performs best when you use an Alchemy API key that supports high transaction limits.
-The free Alchemy API key has a limit of 1000 transactions per day.
-You can upgrade to the Standard or Advanced Plan of the Alchemy API service to obtain a key that supports more than 1000 transactions per day.
-To upgrade to the Standard or Advanced plans, you will need to add a credit card to your Bluemix account.
-For plan and pricing information, click [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

     - Create an instance of the [Weather Insights service](https://console.ng.bluemix.net/docs/services/InsightsWeather/index.html) by running the following command:

         cf create-service weatherinsights Free-v2 weatherinsights-service